ChameleonCloud/docs/source/getting-started/faq.rst

 In order to promote fairness to all users, we have the following set of Best Practices for using Chameleon bare metal partitions:

 - Think Small for Development: If you are just developing or prototyping a system, and not yet running experiments at scale, use only as many nodes as you actually need (e.g., many projects can be developed and tested on 3-4 nodes), and try to take short reservations (e.g., for a work day or two when you actually develop).
 Always release the reservation if you will not use the testbed for an extended period of time (e.g., when you leave for the weekend or holidays).
-- Automation is your Friend: You can always snapshot your work/images between sessions using :ref:`cc-snapshot-utility` to simplify the redeployment of your environment during the next work session.
+- Automation is your Friend: You can always snapshot your work/images between sessions using :ref:`cc-snapshot <cc-snapshot-utility>` to simplify the redeployment of your environment during the next work session.
 You can also use scripting and environment customization to make it easier to redeploy images.
 An additional benefit of automation is that it makes it easier for you to reproduce your work and eventually share it with colleagues within your lab and other collaborators.
 - Think Big for Experimentation: Once you are ready to experiment you will want to test your experimental setup on increasingly larger scales.
 This is possible by taking an advance reservation for many resources for a relatively short time.
 The more resources you need, the more likely it is that you will need to run experiments at a less attractive time (e.g., during the weekend) — here’s where automation will also help.
 In justified cases, we will support reserving even the whole bare metal testbed.

 .. _are-there-limitations: